Connect to Databricks

 controls whether Cluvio queries your database

-schema nightly to ensure that the almanach in the
+schema nightly to ensure that the almanac in the

 report editor has up-to-date information on your database schema.
 Together with